yuheho7749/amdgpu-settings-rust/README.md

 2. `cp` the `amdgpu-settings.example` profile to `/etc/default/amdgpu-settings.[PROFILE_NAME]`.
 It is HIGHLY recommended to have `/etc/default/amdgpu-settings.default` as it will be the profile used by default.

 > [!TIP]
-> Use a symlink to set the default profile `/etc/default/amdgpu-settings.default`
+> Use a symlink to set the default profile `/etc/default/amdgpu-settings.default`.
+Additionally, you define multiple profiles `/etc/default/amdgpu-settings.[PROFILE_NAME]` and quickly swap profiles with `sudo amdgpu-settings set [PROFILE_NAME]`

 ### Optional `Systemd` Installation
 - For auto-start, enable the service with `systemctl enable amdgpu-settings`.

 > [!IMPORTANT]
 > `/etc/default/amdgpu-settings.default` must exist as the service will use that profile by default.
 You should use a symlink to avoid editing the `amdgpu-settings.service` file.

+> [!NOTE]
+> Suspending and resuming your system will reset to the default profile (reloads the systemctl service to the default state).
+To remove this behavior, remove the file `/usr/lib/systemd/system-sleep/amdgpu-settings.resume` (after running the `install.sh` script) or modify the `install.sh` script before installation.

 ## Usage
 - `amdgpu-settings set [PROFILE_NAME]` to reset and apply new profile settings (require elevated/sudo privileges).